 Interested?
-Apply to become a Mentee
+Apply to become a Mentee.

 Herman Loan Fund

-We believe that all promising students should have the ability and opportunity to pursue their post-secondary educational dreams and achieve their greatest success.
-The Molly and Joseph Herman Dream Scholar Loan Fund is a resource for students with very limited or no access to traditional scholarship and loan programs and is available for emergency assistance.
-Award amounts are dependent on the specific need of the individual student up to $2,000 per year.
+We believe that all promising students should have the opportunity to pursue their post-secondary educational dreams and achieve their greatest success.
+The Molly and Joseph Herman Dream Scholar Loan Fund is a resource for Dream Project Scholars with very limited or no access to traditional scholarship and loan programs.
+The fund provides interest-free loans to scholars who demonstrate a high level of need in the case of an emergency.

-Click here to download The Molly and Joseph Herman Dream Scholar Fund Emergency Assistance Program Application
+Click here to download the Molly and Joseph Herman Dream Scholar Fund Emergency Assistance Program Application.

 I believe I posses untapped abilities, and my capacity to be an independent learner will help me discover my strengths and talents.
 I am hungry for more education, and also to be a good human being and a productive member of society.